 St. Luke is the writer of the Gospel and the Acts of the Apostles, and was referred to by St. Paul as “our beloved physician.”
 We know a few other facts about Luke's life from Scripture and from early Church historians.

-Luke was most likely born a Greek and a Gentile, and in his writings we can see an emphasis on Gentiles, and on the fact that Jesus came for Jew and Gentile alike.
-It is only in his gospel that we hear the parable of the Good Samaritan, that we hear Jesus praising the faith of Gentiles such as the widow of Zarephath and Naaman the Syrian, and that we hear the story of the one grateful leper who is a Samaritan.
+Luke was most likely born a Greek Gentile.
+In his writings we can see an emphasis on Gentiles, and on the fact that Jesus came for Jew and Gentile alike.
+It is only in his Gospel that we hear the parable of the Good Samaritan, that we hear Jesus praising the faith of Gentiles such as the widow of Zarephath and Naaman the Syrian, and that we hear the story of the one grateful leper who is a Samaritan.

-In the Acts of the Apostles we see that St. Luke was very often a companion to St. Paul in the missionary journeys.
-Sometimes in Acts he writes about what’s happening, using language which says “We did so and so,” indicating that he was there.
-Luke was a loyal comrade who stayed with St. Paul when he was imprisoned in Rome.
+In the Acts of the Apostles we see that St. Luke was very often a companion to St. Paul in the missionary journeys, and very often in Acts he uses language which says “We did so and so,” indicating that he was there.
+Luke was a loyal friend who stayed with St. Paul when he was imprisoned in Rome.
 After everyone else had deserted Paul in his final imprisonment and sufferings, it was Luke who remained with Paul to the end: "Only Luke is with me" (2 Timothy 4:11).

-Luke's inspiration and information for his Gospel and Acts came from his close association with St. Paul.
+St. Luke's inspiration and information for his Gospel and Acts came from his close association with St. Paul.
 St. Luke also had a special connection with the Blessed Virgin Mary, and there are many things in his Gospel that could have come only through conversations with her.
-For instance, it’s only in Luke's gospel that we hear the story of the Annunciation, of Mary's visit to Elizabeth including the Magnificat, of the Presentation in the Temple, and the story of Jesus' disappearance in Jerusalem.
-It’s in Luke’s Gospel that we hear the Scriptural parts of the Hail Mary: "Hail Mary full of grace," which was spoken at the Annunciation, and "Blessed are art thou amongst women, and blessed is the fruit of thy womb," which was spoken by her cousin Elizabeth – all recorded by St. Luke.
+For instance, it is only in Luke's Gospel that we hear the story of the Annunciation, of Mary's visit to Elizabeth including the Magnificat, of the Presentation in the Temple, and the story of Jesus' disappearance in Jerusalem.
+It is in Luke’s Gospel that we hear the Scriptural parts of the Hail Mary: "Hail Mary full of grace," which was spoken at the Annunciation, and "Blessed are art thou amongst women, and blessed is the fruit of thy womb," which was spoken by her cousin Elizabeth – all recorded by St. Luke.